-"From extensive personal and professional experience, I know how frustrating and disappointing it can be when we fail to achieve the results for which we've worked so hard.
+"From extensive personal and professional experience, I know how frustrating it can be when we fail to achieve the results for which we've worked so hard.

 There are several key principles that lead to success in any fitness program.
 When optimal outcomes are not being met, there is generally an absence of one or more of these important tools."